Leeksoup | insimoneskitchen.com

 • Cut the leeks and wash them well.
 Also chop the celery in pieces.

 • Take a large souppot and melt the butter.
-Briefly bake the leeks and the celery in the butter.
+Start by baking the onions until translucent.
+Add the garlic and the rest of the vegetables.
+Briefly bake them too.
 Add the thyme.
 Pour in the stock and cook for about 15-20 minutes or until cooked.
 You can puree the soup as I have done or serve it as is.
 Season with salt and pepper to your liking

 • Cut the mushrooms in smaller pieces and bake these with the bacon cubes separately in a frying pan and serve on top of the soup.